 Despite the fact that it is technically illegal, there’s only one real reason why wild camping is frowned upon.
 And it all comes down to irresponsible campers.

-Here are some other basic rules to follow if you plan to wild camp around Buttermere.
+Here are some other basic rules to follow if you plan to wild camp near Buttermere.

 - If you don’t have a camping toilet, use a trowel to bury human waste.